alibell/deepChess/README.md

 Each game record is used for training the neural network and is seen a determined number of time by the network.
 This number can be set in the `max_epoch` variable.

+### Evaluation

+Script that process to self play against a player.
+We configured it as a 0.1-stockFish player against a full neural network MCTS 5 search play (otherwise it would have been to slow).
+It record the performance of each game in a csv file.

 # References